A number of post-secondary schools across Alberta offer programs for Indigenous Peoples.

 Colleges, technical schools and universities offer programs for Indigenous Peoples:

 - Find out about programs for Indigenous Peoples at Alberta post-secondary schools.
-Visit Post-Secondary Programs at OCCinfo and search using the keyword "Aboriginal."
+Visit Post-Secondary Programs at OCCinfo and search using the keyword "Indigenous" or "Aboriginal."

 - Check out transition year programs, which prepare Indigenous students from a variety of educational backgrounds to enter university faculties and programs:

 - Find out about the Aboriginal Studies programs offered by several universities.

 - Explore funding and learning opportunities for northern Indigenous communities at Learning Communities.

 - Check out the wide range of programs at Alberta post-secondary schools.

 - Find educational program information for hundreds of schools and programs at OCCinfo.

 Indigenous Peoples student services

 Many post-secondary schools in urban centres provide resources and gathering places for Indigenous students: